An Essential Tool

 Even with a dog, if you hunt a lot, you still can lose a bird or two in a season.
 If you hunt without a dog, on more than a few hunts, you WILL lose birds.
 I know; I, or I should say my dogs know.
 They have found your birds.
 On more than one occasion walking out to the marsh my dog will come back to me with a broken wing teal.
 Someone, probably without a dog, shot a bird they never collected.

 There is an even worthier reason I own a trained lab.
 My labs are my best hunting buddies.
 They are my best companions.
 My hunting season lasts at least part of 7 months.
-The other four other months I am preparing.
+The other five months I am preparing.
 I am training and refining my labs whenever I am not hunting.
 The joy I and my family get from my “buddies” is much.
 They provide smiles, laughter, an amusement for I and my family.

 In closing if you love duck and goose hunting consider expanding your sphere to include a hunting buddy.
 Training your dog is a great adventure and will be a source of on-going pride for you.
 It will cause you some frustration and much pleasure.
 It will enhance every hunt you take, (especially if you hunt alone).

 So, until I see you in the field (with your dog) be Safe, Be Good, and BE LUCKY!